UmSenhorQualquer/pyforms-gui/README.md

 * Turn the prototyping much easier and fast.
 * Due to its simplicity it has a low learning curve.

-## Examples of applications developed in Pyforms
+## Examples of applications developed in Pyforms GUI
 * [Python Video Annotator](https://github.com/UmSenhorQualquer/pythonVideoAnnotator)
 * [3D tracking analyser](https://github.com/UmSenhorQualquer/3D-tracking-analyser)
 * [PyBpod](http://pybpod.readthedocs.io)